• Skip to primary navigation

 • Preheat oven to 365 degrees.

-• In a skillet, heat oil to a medium heat.
+• In a skillet, bring oil to a medium heat.
 Set a Tablespoon of the onions aside to use as a topping and mince them.
 Add the remaining onions and garlic to the skillet.
 Sauté for 5 minutes, until they are fragrant and translucent.

 • Add chickpeas, lime juice, water, ancho chili powder, paprika, cumin, and a pinch of salt to skillet.
 Saute for 10 minutes until heated through.